 From the ferry station in Oban, head south to the junction with Main Road.
 Look for the Rakiura National Park Visitor Center on the left a few buildings up; you'll want to stop here to pick up your permits and to check in with the DOC rangers for any updates before starting your journey.

-Continue up Main Road, staying right at the junction for Airport Road until you come to the junction with Kapipi Point Road
+Continue up Main Road, staying right at the junction with Airport Road until you come to the turn off for Kapipi Point Road

 .
 This wide dirt road is a gentle ascent and relatively easy-going.
 There is a picnic table at the end of the road where you can take a breather before starting on the Rakiura Track.

 From here, the track heads immediately into what feels like a jungle of ferns and dense, green forest.
 The start of the track is wide and well-maintained with crushed rocks to keep some of the characteristic Stewart Island mud at bay.